OlympusDAO/olympus-frontend/README.md

 Note: The faucet is limited to one transfer per wallet every 6500 blocks (~1 day)

 ## End to end test
-To run end to end tests you have to set up synpress to use the adequate network and wallet.
+To run end to end tests you have to:
+- set up synpress to use the adequate network and wallet.
 For instance if you want to run tests on rinkeby network you could export
 ```
 SECRET_WORDS=<your secret words>
 NETWORK_NAME=rinkeby
 ```
 More options are available, please check: https://github.com/Synthetixio/synpress#-important

+- Make sure we have sufficent balance to run the tests

-Then you run the tests with:
+- Actually run the tests
 `yarn synpress:run`

-You can also open the cypress app with:
-`yarn synpress:open`
-Be careful though, in this case metamask state is not reset between tests.

 ### Architecture/Layout